HiveTrust · A2A Settlement Architecture

 Run a Manus agent on these rails in 6 lines

 Manus agents speak MCP.
-The Hive gateway exposes 38 production tools — evaluator, trade, DePIN, compute-grid, morph, insurance-broker, dispute, audit-readiness — with USDC settlement on Base 8453, dual-signed receipts (Ed25519 + ML-DSA-65), and zero auth on read tools.
-Drop the snippet below into your Manus runtime config and the agent can quote, settle, and produce auditable receipts inside its first session.
+The Hive gateway gives you 38 production tools, covering evaluator, trade, DePIN, compute-grid, morph, insurance-broker, dispute, and audit-readiness, with USDC settlement on Base 8453, receipts signed twice (Ed25519 plus ML-DSA-65), and no login needed on read tools.
+Drop the snippet below into your Manus runtime config, and the agent can quote, settle, and produce checkable receipts in its first session.

 1 · Add the gateway to Manus

 Add the Hive MCP gateway as an external tool source.
-No API key.
-No credit card.
-No auth handshake — read tools are free for discovery.
+No API key, no credit card, no login needed.
+Read tools are free to explore.

 {